juliecious/nnUNet/readme.md

 nnU-Net expects datasets in a structured format.
 This format closely (but not entirely) follows the data structure of the [Medical Segmentation Decthlon](http://medicaldecathlon.com/).
 Please read [this](documentation/dataset_conversion.md) for information on how to convert datasets to be compatible with nnU-Net.

+### Self-supervised learning
+TODO: In order to perform self-supervised learning tasks, nnU-Net converts the dataset into a self-supervision dataset - with labels and without labels.

 ### Experiment planning and preprocessing
 As a first step, nnU-Net extracts a dataset fingerprint (a set of dataset-specific properties such as